glory-kasongo-03/Doctor_appointment_booking_system/Template_analysis.md

 #### Chosen Template
-I chose automated Kanban because it allows for easy tracking of tasks, and it is easier to auto-move issues from the starting stage to the completion stage.
+I chose automated Kanban for my project because it allows for easy tracking of tasks, and it is easier to auto-move issues from the starting stage to the completion stage.